Posts

 Image

 Part 4.26 - PERSISTING WITH PARKRUN - PART 2 (Phase VI - sustaining a healthy life-style) "Nothings going to happ en unless you ma ke it happen."
 It's nearly 3 years since I published part.
-1 of my 'Persisting with parkrun' blog [ part 4.20 ], soon after completing my 150th parkrun and as I'm now fast approaching my 250th - a shirt at times I never thought I would get my hands on, it just seemed a good time to recap on what has happened parkrun & health wise within my life since part 1 and consider how parkrun and I can go forward together from here.
-With four runs still to go, I've decided to publish this blog before attempting my 250th parkrun to help mark the actual occasion and hopefully muster some support and encouragement (and boy do I need it!).
-This could possibly be my 'swansong parkrun' for reasons I hope become apparent below, and l et's face it, I'm not going to get my 500 parkrun shirt in a decade (let alone a month) ...
+1 of my 'Persisting with parkrun' blog [ part 4.20 ], soon after completing my 150th parkrun and as I'm now fast approaching my 250th - a shirt at times I never thought I would get my hands on, it just seemed a good time to recap on what has happened both parkrun & health wise within my life since part 1 and consider how parkrun and I can carry on persisting together from here.
+With four runs still to go, I've decided to publish this blog before actually attempting my 250th parkrun to help mark the actual occasion and hopefully muster some support and encouragement (and boy do I need it!).
+This could possibly be my 'swansong parkrun' for reasons I hope will become apparent below, and l et's face it, I'm not going to get the next 500 parkrun shirt ...

 Heart Attack to 10K (part 4.25) - Life changes